rtoal/plang-glossary/README.md

 A class that has been subclassed.

 ### Symbol
 A named primitive entity whose value is, essentially, itself.
-Also known as an atom.
+Also known as an **atom**.

 ### Synchronous
 A form of communication in which the caller must wait for the callee to be ready to accept the call, or in some cases, must wait for the callee to finish the requested service.